robmuh/robmuh.github.com/_posts/2014-10-07-front-end-developer.markdown

 anyone else really needs to play that way as well.
 If you are being asked to jump through hoops &mdash; and you have a solid 'portfolio' of skills &mdash; then just don't put up with that crap.
-Find a job and environment that you will enjoy working in with the kinda of stress you enjoy, not that sucks the life and skills out of you.
+Find a job and environment that you will enjoy working in with people who trust you to be productive and that you trust back and make stuff happen.

 ### 'Native' JavaScript is King